bgavran/autodiff/README.md

 Those first principles should encompass some of the new ideas in deep learning which challenge some of our assumptions of what neural networks really are.

+Neural network training seems to, at the bare minimum, require optimization of composed functions using gradient information.
+Therefore, this project consist of implementation of an automated way to do that: automatic differentiation of arbitrary computational graphs.

 ### Current features
 * Dynamic creation of computational graphs
 * Dynamic differentiation of computational graph w.r.t. any variable